 The decor was easy!
 I just grabbed our giant world map off of our school room wall to place over the table.
 Our globe became our centerpiece.
 I used blue and green plates and napkins to go with the “world” colors.
 The only thing I had to buy was a set of small flags.
 We had several vases of flags sitting around, and I also put a flag at each place setting.

-I knew this feast would provide its biggest challenge in the cooking actual set up.
+I knew this feast would provide its biggest challenge in the cooking.
 Cooking seven dishes, one from each of the seven continents, is tough, but making sure all seven things are hot and ready at the same time is even tougher.
 I made sure to have all of the decorations and games in place first.
 Then I prepared our buffet line with all of the empty dishes ready to be loaded with food.
 I set out everything that didn’t need to be cooked first, chopping up the fruit and setting out little goodies I bought.
 Then I made a cooking zone with stations:

-- the crock pot had been cooking South American pork and black beans
+- The crockpot had been cooking South American pork and black beans

-- the griddle was set up for North American pancakes and South American arepas
+- The griddle was set up for North American pancakes and South American arepas

-- the stove had European ravioli and sauce along with Asian dumplings and the Asian sauces
+- The stove had European ravioli and sauce along with Asian dumplings and the Asian sauces

-- the fryer was set up by the cutting board for fried plantains
+- The fryer was set up by the cutting board for fried plantains

-- the blender had my “Antarctic Icee”
+- The blender had my “Antarctic Icee”